To make every child's potential a reality by engaging and empowering families and communities to advocate for all children.

-A. MCCPTA is an association of local PT(S)As in Montgomery County, chartered by Maryland PTA.
+Montgomery County Council of PTAs (MCCPTA) is an association of local PT(S)As in Montgomery County, charted by Maryland PTA.
 MCCPTA assists local PTAs by exchanging and pooling information and experience, and by interfacing with Montgomery County Public Schools (MCPS).
 We serve to help PTA leadership countywide on issues affecting children.
-MCCPTA represents almost 48,000 members--and hopes to grow to over 50,000 in 2013-2014--who belong to our 190 local PT(S)As.

 Q. How do l keep in touch with MCCPTA activities and news?